Neuroendocrine hyperplasia: Causes

 There is no cause for most cases of neuroendocrine hyperplasia.
 However, a known cause is a rapid increase of pulmonary endocrine cells in the lungs in children under the age of 2 years.
 An increase in pulmonary endocrine cells is usually seen in adults with a history of smoking, COPD, or cystic fibrosis.
 Children under the age of 2 may present with signs of interstitial lung disease and be diagnosed with NEH following severe progression.

 Mechanism

 Neuroendocrine hyperplasia is a rare condition amongst chILD.
 This condition is characterized as an overgrowth of pulmonary endocrine cells in the lungs.
 These cells receive signals from neurons to produce hormones.
 With this rapid increase of PNC (pulmonary endocrine cells), this can affect the airways of children.
-Furthermore, this increase can be a precursor of pulmonary carcinoid tumors.

 Diagnosis

 To diagnose neuroendocrine hyperplasia after a referral is made for fast breathing (tachypnea) or need for extra oxygen.
 There are several tests that are commonly performed to confirm the diagnosis.
 Chest CT gives a better look at the lungs to see signs of pneumonia.
 With a bronchoscopy, a scope (small camera) is passed from the mouth or nose, through the windpipe, and into the lungs to check for other causes of breathing problems.
 A lung biopsy may be the only way to diagnose the disease if the chest CT does not show the characteristic findings.
 In a biopsy, a small portion of lung tissue is removed to determine if lung disease is present.